In collaboration with Murilo de Paiva Homsi.

 When: Fall of 2017 – present.

-Display History: At the second floor of the School of Arts, Technology and Emerging Communication at the University of Texas at Dallas.
+Since 2017 at the second floor of the School of Arts, Technology and Emerging Communication at the University of Texas at Dallas.

 We wanted to understand the meaning of the architecture in the relationships of the school.
 We did this through three projects: a map experiment, a mass observation prototype and a public interactive.
 For the map experiment, we first created multiple maps of the school (using ATEC’s floor plans) based on our relationships with different spaces.
 In class, we asked our peers to build a collective map, where each person marked spaces they used the most.
 Then we led a discussion about which type of work each student did, and if they frequented the same spaces, or not, and how that affected their potential for collaboration and exchange of ideas.
 We then asked for volunteers to do a mass observation, which we hoped would help us understand better the multiple ways of using the space of ATEC.
 We had great insights, like finding out that many people who work in different departments come to ATEC for lunch because it is very bright (although there is no food for sale apart from vending machines).
 It is still in our plans to lead an actual massive mass observation, with hundreds of participants.
 The public interactive is what we called the Lightbox.